steveklabnik/avr-emulator/README.markdown

 (previousState, action) => newState
 ```

-In the emulator, this becomes:
+In the emulator, `previousState` and `newState` is the current representation of bits in the Registers, IO, and SRAM.
+The action is the next instruction (ex: `inc r1`):

 ```
 (previousEmulatorState, instruction) => newEmulatorState